 Date Measure Monetary Policy/Operations Fiscal Policy Private Sector Regulatory Forbearance Containment transmitted cases were reported.
 There was only one flight from those cities to Beijing at present, and passenger load factors should not be higher than 75 percent, according to the civil aviation authority.
-In addition, starting 15 November, for all people who came to Beijing via railway, expressway or flights, they should hold negative results of a nucleic acid test taken within 48 hours before departure, as well as a green health code with Beijing Health Kit - a mobile app with information on an November 19 • • • individual's health status.
-Announced that Shanghai would begin registration for vaccination for children aged 3-5 at 8 p.m. on 25 November, 2021.
+In addition, starting 15 November, for all people who came to Beijing via railway, expressway or flights, they should hold negative results of a nucleic acid test taken within 48 hours before departure, as well as a green health code with Beijing Health Kit - a mobile app with information on an individual's health status.
+November 19 • • • Announced that Shanghai would begin registration for vaccination for children aged 3-5 at 8 p.m. on 25 November, 2021.
 November 22 • • • [Local authorities in Ruili (of Yunnan Province)] Announced that the city's disease control and prevention had ramped up its capacity to launch nucleic acid testing, genome sequencing and epidemiological investigation.
-December 13 • Tightened control measures in port cities.
+December 13 • • • Tightened control measures in port cities.
 Authorities required port cities to shore up COVID-19 prevention and control precisely and scientifically and coordinate epidemic control and socio-economic development, according to a circular issued by the State Council inter-agency task force for COVID-19 response.
 The circular instructed port cities to improve epidemic prevention and control mechanisms, strengthen epidemic monitoring and warning systems, and to implement border control measures.
-December 25 [Xi'an, capital of northwest China's Shaanxi Province] Implemented strict pandemic control measures.
+December 25 • • • [Xi'an, capital of northwest China's Shaanxi Province] Implemented strict pandemic control measures.
 Xi'an sent tens of thousands of government workers to join the frontline staff working in residential quarters across the city to stamp out coronavirus.
 The megacity, with a population of 13 million, imposed closed-off management for communities and villages, in an effort to contain the latest COVID-19 resurgence.
 Residents were asked not to leave the city unless absolutely necessary.
-December 27 • • • Announced that Xi'an was beefing up anti- epidemic measures to contain a resurgence of COVID-19, while efforts were being made to ensure supplies for residents under quarantine. • • • residents under quarantine.
+December 27 • • • Announced that Xi'an is beefing up anti- epidemic measures to contain a resurgence of COVID-19, while efforts were being made to ensure supplies for residents under quarantine.
+January 9, 2022 • • • Announced that Tianjin is to begin testing its population of around 14 million immediately after at least two local cases of Omicron infections are detected.
+Residents in four districts would be tested within 24 hours while other districts would be tested the following day.